 Despite the Library’s best efforts, not all library materials may be available in accessible formats, not all areas of the Library are available to individuals with disabilities, and not every Library program, service and activity can be made accessible to every disabled person without fundamentally altering the nature of the service, activity or program.
 However, the Library does make every reasonable effort to provide assistance to individuals with disabilities upon request.

 Meeting Room Users

 Groups using the meeting rooms and presenters are required to meet the requirements of the Americans with Disabilities Act.
-The Library offers the facility as a service to Community groups, but has no responsibility for the groups using the room.
+The Library offers the facility as a service to community groups, but has no responsibility for content by the groups using the room.

 Persons who believe they have been discriminated against based on their disability should file a complaint with the Library Director.
 An ADA complaint should be submitted to the Library Director in writing and should contain information about the alleged discrimination, including the name, address and telephone number of the individual filing the claim, and also the location, date and description of the problem.
 The ADA complaint should be submitted to the Library Director as soon as possible, but not later than 60 calendar days after the alleged ADA violation.